skupperproject/refdog/input/resources/linkaccess.md

   _Consider tlsCA.
 And "ca" often means "this is what I trust".
 This thing has a different meaning._

 - <h3 id="bindhost">bindHost <span class="property-info">string</span></h3>

-  _Just host?
-What does "bind" do here to clarify?
-I have a related attribute on site: linkAccessHost._

 - <h3 id="subjectalternativenames">subjectAlternativeNames <span class="property-info">array</span></h3>